|A Design module workshop|

 How does it work?

-To begin the Design module teachers first complete the TPK (Technological Pedagogical Knowledge) quiz to provide an initial diagnostic of their technological / pedagogical knowledge.
-The results from this quiz are then visualised on individual AIM models, designed to quantify current strengths and weaknesses, and help teachers reflect their current practice.
+To begin the Design module teachers first complete the free Technological Pedagogical Knowledge Quiz which provides an initial diagnostic of their technological / pedagogical knowledge.
+This is based on the TPACK framework , a proven approach to understanding an individuals pedagogical digital competence.
+The results from this quiz are then visualised using individual AIM models, designed to quantify current strengths and weaknesses, and help teachers reflect their current practice.
 This forms the 'A' of the tri-part AIM model, the initial 'Analysis'.

 Teachers then work in small mentored groups linked by discipline in a dialogic approach, discussing potential changes to practice to help them move along the six dimensions of teaching and learning that make up the AIM models, and design changes to their practice.
 Specific digital technologies are identified, using the Tech Trumps®, which summarise the affordances of digital technologies in the context of these six dimensions, that have the capacity to support these changes.
 Specific changes are identified and noted on the AIM models and agreed by all stakeholders.
 This forms the 'I' of the tri-part AIM model, the 'Intention' to change.